CollectionBuilder/cb-docs/_change-log/feature-updates.md

 For a demonstration of **all** the include options, check out the new [Feature Includes Bonanza Page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html)!

 If you are migrating an existing project into a new template, you may encounter errors where the old includes do not exist.
-Search your project for `{% include feature/` to find where to update the includes to the new version.
+Search your project for {% raw %}`{% include feature/`{% endraw %} to find where to update the includes to the new version.